pauln17/htn23-challenge/README.md

 To contribute, fork the repository, open it and `cd` to the correct path.
 Type `npm i` in the terminal to install the packages and then type `npm start` to start the application.
 In the scenario of any errors with `npm i`, run `npm i --legacy-peer-deps` instead, then `npm start`.

 ### Account Information
-You can manually create your own account and login via the register/login pages at the top right of the navigation bar.
+You can manually create your own account and login via the register/login pages at the top right of the navigation bar -- CURRENT UNDEALT ERRORS: USE PRESET ACCOUNTS

 #### Preset Accounts: